Akuda/fedkit/README.md

 * JSHint
 * BrowserSync 2.6

-There are some omissions by design such as bower, HTML minification and similar, because this workflow is designed to be as fast and easy to use as possible.
-Use it as a base and tailor it to your specific needs.
+Because this workflow is designed to be as fast and easy to use as possible, there are some feature omissions by design such as bower integration.
+Use it as a base and tailor to your specific needs.

 Comments, sugggestions & pull requests are always welcome.
-See the [issues list](https://github.com/Akuda/fedkit/issues) for more information about future enchancements and changes.
+See the [issues list](https://github.com/akuda/fedkit/issues) for more information about future enchancements and changes.

 ## First time install

-* Either, download the latest stable release from [GitHub](https://github.com/Akuda/fedkit/releases).
+* Either, download the latest stable release from [GitHub](https://github.com/akuda/fedkit/releases).
-* Or, clone the git repo — 'git clone https://github.com/Akuda/fedkit.git'.
+* Or, clone the git repo — 'git clone https://github.com/akuda/fedkit.git'.

 Once this has been done: